Shiny Shacks is a small business with no desire to be big.

 When our daughter Hannah returned from college in Florida she brought Jon Knowles (her fiancée) with her.
 Jon was intrigued by the work I was doing.
 His father had made quite a name for himself in the Florida Hot Rod community and Jon wanted to do the same here in the Pacific Northwest with trailers.
 So we formalized the business and named it Shiny Shacks (all credit to Susan for coming up with the name).
 Jon's apprenticeship with me led to more and more work rolling in.
 So much so that we eventually hired Hannah on as well.

 The three of us made for a good fit and the trailers we produced speak for themselves.
 I was the guy with the knowledge and contacts.
 Jon was honing his skills with every new project and had developed a fair grasp of trailer construction.
 Hannah bought a touch of style to each project.

 We were a perfect team...

-In the spring of 2018 I was notified by Marion County Code Enforcement that I was out of compliance with the zoning code for my property and could no longer operate the trailer repair and restoration business on my property.
+In the spring of 2018 I was notified by Marion County Code Enforcement that I was out of compliance with the zoning code for my property.
+I could no longer employ Hannah & Jon in my trailer repair and restoration business.
 I will not belabor the issue here with all of the details, catch me sometime around the camp fire and I will regale you fully over a rum and coke.

-In order to bring the business into compliance Hannah and Jon have formed a new business and relocated the restoration and repair portion of the business to a new facility.
-They are operating under the name Wayward Trailers here in Salem.
+In order to bring the business into compliance Hannah and Jon have formed a new business, Wayward Trailers, and relocated to a nearby facility.
+They are operating under the name Wayward Trailers here in Salem

 If you have read this far I applaud you and hope to see you sometime at a rally.